-Simple carbohydrates are carbohydrate products like white bread and white rice which have been processed to the point at which their nutritional content and structural complexity has been significantly broken down.
+Simple carbohydrates are carbohydrate products like white bread and white rice, which have been processed to the point at which their nutritional content and structural complexity have been significantly broken down.
 This means that, when you eat simple carbs, your body has to do little to no work to break the energy inside, which leads to significant fluctuations in blood sugar that can significantly impact the balance of Testosterone, Human Growth Hormone, and Insulin.
 The end result is that you put on the pounds, lose your energy, and lose your interest in sex, in addition to increasing your risk of diabetes.

 Coffee and Sex Drive

 Coffee is another example of something that can both promote and inhibit healthy sexual activity.
 For instance, if you are feeling a bit tired and worn out, a cup of coffee can perk you up an increase in your energy for healthy sex.
-On the other hand, if you drink too much Coffee or drink it too often, you can experience issues related to anxiety or even adrenal fatigue, which saps your body's capacity to produce Testosterone in exchange for the production of Cortisol.
+On the other hand, if you drink too much coffee or drink it too often, you can experience issues related to anxiety or even adrenal fatigue, which saps your body's capacity to produce Testosterone in exchange for the production of Cortisol.
 People with caffeine sensitivity are most at risk of experiencing loss of libido from caffeine consumption.

 Chocolate and Sex Drive